 There were no reports that the government or its agents committed arbitrary or unlawful killings.
-Two police officers were dismissed from the PNTL and remained in pretrial detention in Becora Prison following the death of three civilians shot by an off-duty officer at a party in Dili in November 2018.
+In March, two former police officers were sentenced to 25 and 20 years' imprisonment for the shooting deaths of three civilians in 2018.

 There were no reports of disappearances by or on behalf of government authorities.